dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Love and work are the cornerstones of our humanness.
+  One can not reflect in streaming water.
+Only those who know internal peace can give it to others.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1011 days)
+## 🌟 Experiences (1012 days)

 ### 🧮 Programming languages